 The way forward

-Brazil is a market which in the past showed a high attraction on the Dutch LSH sector due to its size and interesting developments.
-After some large-scale activities, a selection of Dutch organisations with strong propositions continues to grow their activity on the market while a group of more explorative companies shows a decreasing interest due to barriers posed in the Brazilian market.
+Brazil is a market which in the past exerted a high attraction on the Dutch LSH sector due to its size and interesting developments.
+After some large-scale activities, a selection of Dutch organisations with strong propositions continues to grow their engagement with the market while the larger group of more explorative companies shows a decreasing interest due to barriers posed in the Brazilian market.

 Inform Dutch LSH sector on market opportunities in Brazil: